ksaye/vision-ai-developer-kit-audio/README.md

 * Full 360° coverage
 * No dependency on light

 While audio is not the answer to all use cases, it can be used in many.
-With your eyes closed, listen to all the sounds around you and think about how you were "trained" to recognized the sound.
+With your eyes closed, listen to all the sounds around you and think about how you were "trained" to recognize the sound.

 ## Resources

 * [Github Repository](http://aka.ms/) - this site
+* [Visual Studio Code](http://aka.ms/vscode) -- the IDE for this sample
 * [Audio Documentation](http://aka.ms/) - all documentation for using the VAI DevKit for audio processing
 * [Sample](http://aka.ms/) - a sample solution for audio processing on the VAI DevKit
 * [Qualcomm QCS603](https://www.qualcomm.com/products/vision-intelligence-300-platform) - learn more about the chipset powering the Vision AI Developer Kit hardware